Neural-Systems-at-UIO/LocaliView/Docs/LocaliZoom.rst

 **Annotations**
 ---------------------
-The same basic viewing controls applies and in addition extraction of a limited number of coordinates, e.g. representing an electrode track or labelling within a small region of interest is possible.
-Users can inspect the images at cellular resolution and observe brain regions, names, and boundaries and annotate points in order to extract coordinates.
+Add markers e.g. representing an electrode track or labelling of cells.

-Use the webapp here: https://localiview.apps.ebrains.eu/
+You can zoom-in your images uisng the mouse wheel and observe brain regions, names, and boundaries.

 .. image:: images/LZ_GUI.png
    :width: 5.4in